kids-first/kf-lib-data-ingest/docs/source/tutorial/index.rst

 1. How to configure complex extractions with multiple messy source data files
 2. How to write a transform function for the transform stage
 3. How to run the ingest pipeline from end to end
+4. How to test your ingest package each step of the way
-4. How to debug steps 1 through 3 by:
+5. How to debug steps 1 through 3 by:

    - Running stages individually
    - Viewing stage outputs